Botrixlist/botrix/README.md

 <h2> Self-hosting Agreement </h2>

 - You may not use the Botrix logo or name within derivative bots.
-- You may not host a public version of Botrix.
 - You may not charge for the usage of your instance of Botrix.
-- You may not provide support for Botrix.
 - You may not remove any credits to the original author anywhere within this bot.
 We know what code we've written, and we will recognize it.

 <h2> Requirements </h2>